pfeghali/CS165B-FinalPrep/README.md

 Convolutinoal layers are usually stacked on top of each other.
 This is to provide increasing levels of visualization.
 If I have an image of size 256x256, then apply a 3x3 filter convolution, I will get a lot of edge detection and whatever else, but very little about the image as a whole.
 I could bump the filter size to 24 or more, but that would be a bit ridiculous and very hard to converge.
 Rather, it is more effecient to keep the same kernel size, but filter over more of the image.
 This can be done by making theimage smaller!
 Between vonclution layers, we usually apply some sort of pooling function to combine values to progressively make smaller layers.
 This is invaluble, as our filters now begin to look at increasingly large portions of the imagem and abstract more of the image into different filtes and such.

 #### Bioinspired?
 Kinda.
 There is no evidence that our brain does anything like a convolution, but the structure of CNNs and our brains have some similarities..
+So what is real learning?
+Probably active, feedback based models, with temporal computation, massive plasticity, extreme fan in and fan out, with plenty of skip connections.

 # Other